ashuang2013/Bioinformatics-Final/Scenario1.md

 You are astounded that you never thought of the potential privacy ramifications that could come from just these two seemingly unrelated pieces of information. <br/>

 You look through your notes: You noticed that there were hacking entry points on the [gut](https://ashuang2013.github.io/Bioinformatics-Final/Scenario3) data inside the database. <br/>
-You look through your notes: You noticed that there were hacking entry points on the [skin](https://ashuang2013.github.io/Bioinformatics-Final/Scenario4) data database.
+You look through your notes: You noticed that there were hacking entry points on the [skin](https://ashuang2013.github.io/Bioinformatics-Final/Scenario4) data inside the database.